jmichaelward/WDS-Coding-Standards/CONTRIBUTING.md

 - Branch off the latest release branch in development, e.g. `release-x.x`
 - Add your changes
-- Document your changes in `README.md` under the release changelog, and link to your issue or PR
+- Document your changes in `README.md` under the Changelog and add documentation for your rule in `README.md` (link to corresponding issues, PR's, and discussions for reference).
 - Submit PR against the release branch (if your PR is not entirely complete, add the `Not Ready` label and it will be ignored until you remove it)
 - Add the PR to the release milestone too
 - PR must be tested at least against Sublime, Atom, PHP Storm, and CLI; there are labels for each of these and must have them all (request this from other users of these editors, or some may volunteer)